ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Setup Kubernetes cluster
 ------------------------
 In order to be able to deploy Artemis on Kubernetes, you need to setup a cluster.
+A cluster is a set of nodes that run containerized applications.
+Kubernetes clusters allow for applications to be more easily developed, moved and managed.

 With the following commands you will setup one cluster with 3 agents as well as Rancher which is a platform for cluster management with easy to use user interface.

-**IMPORTANT: The following commands may differ for your OS, the examples are working for Linux machine.**
+**IMPORTANT: The following commands may differ for your OS, the examples are working for Linux machines.**

 1. Set environment variables

-   The CLUSTER_NAME, RANCHER_SERVER_HOSTNAME and KUBECONFIG_FILE environment variables need to be set so that they can be used in the following commands.
+   The CLUSTER_NAME, RANCHER_SERVER_HOSTNAME and KUBECONFIG_FILE environment variables need to be set so that they can be used in the next commands.
-   If you don't want to set them you can replace their values in the commands.
+   If you don't want to set environment variables you can replace their values in the commands.
 What you need to do is replace $CLUSTER_NAME with "k3d-rancher", $RANCHER_SERVER_HOSTNAME with "rancher.localhost" and $KUBECONFIG_FILE with "k3d-rancher.yml".

    ::